runodp/dagster-odp/docs/tutorials/chess_part_1.md

   defs = build_definitions("odp_config")
   ```
-  This tells Dagster ODP to use our configuration files in the `odp_config` directory to build the Dagster definitions.
-Dagster ODP will convert our YAML configurations into the corresponding Dagster components (assets, resources, and jobs).
+  This tells dagster-odp to use our configuration files in the `odp_config` directory to build the Dagster definitions. dagster-odp will convert our YAML configurations into the corresponding Dagster components (assets, resources, and jobs).

 Now that we have our project set up, let's move on to setting up DLT for data ingestion.